 Others

-On the GST Portal, there are four more sections that assist the users with GST returns or form filings:
+On the GST Portal, four more sections assist users with GST returns or form filings:

 1. News | Updates | Events